sailfishdell/sailfish/domain/README.txt

-thermald sends TempChangeEvent -> Odata processor sends UpdateOdataProperty Command -> Resource emits OdataPropertyUpdated(data) --> redfish server --> (1) update internal model  (2) send redfish events
+thermald sends TempChangeEvent -> redfish processor sends UpdateRedfishProperty Command -> Resource emits RedfishPropertyUpdated(data) --> redfish server --> (1) update internal model  (2) send redfish events

 # address the following
-    - methods per odata resource
+    - methods per redfish resource
-    - privileges per odata resource  (example: password property)
+    - privileges per redfish resource  (example: password property)
         - user with configureuser can update username
         - password can only be updated with configureself or system privilege
     - need to be able to extract metadata from entire tree